esphome/esphome-docs/components/sensor/xiaomi_lywsd03mmc.rst

 devices using the :doc:`/components/esp32_ble_tracker`.
 This component will track the temperature, humidity and optionally the battery level of the device every time the sensor sends out a BLE broadcast.
-Note that contrary to other implementations, ESPHome can track as many LYWSD03MMC devices at once as you want.
+Note that contrary to other implementations, ESPHome can track as many as eight LYWSD03MMC devices at once.
+As the payload in the BLE advertisement is encrypted, you need to obtain the bindkey for each LYWSD03MMC device first and give it as an required option in the config file.

 .. figure:: images/xiaomi_lywsd03mmc-full.jpg
     :align: center